wlee88/the-movie-db/README.md

   refresh / re-retrieve the data.
 I believe this would create a better UX experience
 - the reason being that the user may not understand what is going on, may perceive the the auto refresh as a glitch and we will lose user's trust in our interface.
-- Would be great to remember where the user's position was, and cache all of the infinite scroll results so that the user can go back to that very position.
+- Would be great to remember where the user's position was when they clicked a moved and reload/retrieve from cache the infinite scroll results so that the user can go back to that very position.

 ## Code scaffolding